collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The process for working with branches is very similar, regardless of which collaborative development model you are using.
 Parts of this process can also be used during code review.

 * If you do not have read/write access to the repo you want to contribute to, fork the repo
-* Clone or download the organizational or forked repo (this will be your origin)
+* Clone or download the organizational or forked repo (whatever your origin is, which I'll explain in a minute)
 * Change directory
 * Verify which branch you are checked out on
 * Create and switch to a branch (note how local files switch to the files of the branch you switch to)
 * Make your change to the files
 * Add, commit, create a message
-* Push branch to organizational or forked repo (this will be your origin)
+* Push branch to organizational or forked repo (whatever your origin is)
 * Submit pull request